jupyter/colaboratory/README.md

 ### Chrome Browser Version
 The Chrome App requires Chrome Beta (or Dev, Unstable or Canary), as it relies of bug fixes that are not available in the Stable channel yet.

+### IPython Version
+If you already had IPython installed, and the version you had installed was not 2.x, then Colaboratory will not work.
+You can either upgrade (or downgrade) to 2.x, or use virtual env.
+To check the version of IPython you have installed, run ```ipython --verison```.

 ### Loading Python Libraries
 Currently there is no way to install new libraries in the PNaCl kernel.